 - Are there particular areas within the disaster affected zone that were not as impacted as others?

 Here are two examples of DRR/R assessments :

 - For Rapid Assessments: CRS Emergency Rapid Needs Assessment Form_2022.03.22.docx.
 See section 8 (Disaster Risk Reduction): this is an example for how to start assessing entry points for DRR in a rapid needs assessment immediately following a disaster

 - For more in-depth assessments: Standard DRR Assessment – this is an example from Malawi of the typical components of a DRR assessment, along with tables to help summary data.

-Analysis & Program Design
+Analysis & Project Design

 All projects should consider the potential impact that activities may have on the natural environment.
 During the project design phase, the use of the This should not be done only for DRR/R projects, but any sector.
 Completion of this risk register tool will identify potential areas of environmental risk and associated mitigation activities which can be incorporated into finalized project activities.
 Failure to do so may actually increase vulnerability for communities in the future.
 Environmental due diligence is increasingly mandated by donors, but in addition to that, it is just good program design.

-is another key consideration in DRR/R projects as partners are often those who are facilitating the action planning process in at-risk communities.
+Partner Capacity is another key consideration in DRR/R projects as partners are often those who are facilitating the action planning process in at-risk communities.
 Past partner experience in community facilitation, participatory approaches and planning purposes (even if it is not DRR/R) is always helpful.
 If this is a new sector for the CP or the partner, then, planning for a CLDRM training, facilitated by a DRR/R Technical Advisor is typically the best course of action and should be written into the proposal in the early phases of the project.